GateNLP/gateplugin-Python/docs/index.md

 When a pipeline that contains the `PythonPr` processing resource is run, the following main steps happens:

-* The python program is run in a separate process.
-The python program must implement a function or class that uses the gatenlp.@GateNlpPr decorator and it must invoke the gatenlp.interact() function.
+* The Python program is run in a separate process.
+The Python program must implement a function or class that uses the `@gatenlp.GateNlpPr` decorator and it must invoke the `gatenlp.interact()` function.
   (see examples below)
-* The processing resource sends each document to the python program
+* The processing resource sends each document to the Python program
-* the implemented `@GateNlpPr` function or the `execute` or `__call__` method of the implemented `@GateNlpPr` class is invoked and the document is passed to that function.
+* The implemented `@GateNlpPr` function or the `execute` or `__call__` method of the implemented `@GateNlpPr` class is invoked and the document is passed to that function.
 The function can use the `gatenlp` API to modify the document.
   All the changes are recorded.
-* The recorded changes are sent back to the `PythonPr` which applies the changes to the GATE document
+* The recorded changes are sent back to the `PythonPr` which applies the changes to the GATE document.

 Here is a simple example Python program which splits the document into white-space separated tokens and creates an annotation with the type "Token" in the default annotation set for each token.
 For each token annotation,